New York Times-bestselling author and illustrator of Women in Science

-Rachel Ignotofsky is the New York Times-bestselling author of Women in Science and Women in Arts, as well as The Wondrous Workings of Planet Earth, The History of the Computer and her picture book What’s Inside A Flower?
+Rachel Ignotofsky is the New York Times-bestselling author and illustrator of Women in Sports, Women in Science, and Women in Arts, as well as The Wondrous Workings of Planet Earth, The History of the Computer and her picture book What’s Inside A Flower?
 Drawing on her graphic design background, she creates playful illustrations and infographics that educate, entertain, and shed light on under-recognized women throughout history.

 In 2015, Ignotofsky decided to quit her day job and follow her dreams by creating educational artwork promoting scientific literacy and historical inclusivity.
 Starting off with a series of books focusing on women, Women in Science, was a New York Times bestseller that highlighted the contributions of fifty notable women to the fields of science, technology, engineering, and mathematics (STEM) from the ancient to the modern world.
 Full of striking, singular art, this fascinating collection also contained infographics about relevant topics such as lab equipment, rates of women currently working in STEM fields, and an illustrated scientific glossary.
 Women in Sports covered the achievements and stories of fifty female athletes from the 1800s to today, including trailblazers, Olympians, and record-breakers in more than forty sports, from Billie Jean King to Simone Biles.
 Her latest book, Women in Art, highlights the stories of notable women in the arts–from well-known figures like painters Frida Kahlo and Georgia O’Keefe, to lesser-known names like 19th-century African American quilter Harriet Powers and Hopi-Tewa ceramic artist Nampeyo.

 Ignotofsky knows that illustration is a powerful tool that can make learning exciting.
 In her engaging talks and presentations, she demonstrates how combining art and science can make even the most intimidating subjects approachable.
 A strong advocate for women in STEM fields, Ignotofsky also explains how representation and narratives can empower young women to follow their passions.

 Ignotofsky grew up in New Jersey on a healthy diet of cartoons and pudding.
 She graduated from Tyler School of Art’s Graphic Design in 2011, and is now based in Los Angeles, California.

 Inspiring Girls to Embrace STEM (Science, technology, engineering, and math)